abidalfrz/south-jakarta-house-prediction-webapp/README.md

 ---

 ## 🔁 Machine Learning Workflow
-1. **Data Collection**: The dataset "DATA RUMAH.xlsx" contains various features of houses in South Jakarta.
+1. **Data Collection**: The dataset "DATA RUMAH.xlsx" contains various features (text & numeric) of houses in South Jakarta.
 2. **Exploratory Data Analysis (EDA)**: Conducted in `eda.ipynb` to understand data distributions and relationships.
 3. **Data Preprocessing**: Handled in `eda.ipynb` and `preprocessing.py` to clean and transform data for modeling.
 4. **Model Training**: Experiments with different algorithms in `model.ipynb`, leading to the selection of a Voting Regressor.